TL;DR:

 |---|---|

-What i have learned from years of watching towels fail too soon
+What I've learned from years of watching towels fail too soon

 — Oguzhan